mauritssilvis/darts/cli/java-darts-cli/README.md

 Unmatched argument at index 0: 'checkout'
 ```

-To solve this problem, use one of the existing subcommands of `darts`:
+To solve these problems, use one of the existing subcommands of `darts`:

 - `darts checkouts` for [generating a darts checkout table](#21-generate-a-darts-checkout-table).
 - `darts boards` for [printing a dartboard](#22-print-a-dartboard).